McFistyBuns/CBTHeat/README.md

 All chances and modifiers are configurable in the mod.json file.

+v0.1.1 adds the ability to add a Guts Modifier to the Ammo Explosion and Shutdown chance rolls.
+This is disabled by default.
+To enable it, change the "UseGuts" setting to true in mod.json.
+The Guts modifier is currently calculated by essentially taking Guts / GutsDivisor.
+The base GutsDivisor of 20 was too low, so I changed it to 40.
+So a Guts of 5 would add 12.5% to the 2 rolls.

 ## Installation

 Install [BTML](https://github.com/Mpstark/BattleTechModLoader) and [ModTek](https://github.com/Mpstark/ModTek).
 Extract files to `BATTLETECH\Mods\CBTHeat\`.